dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 ## Update: Completion First Item Auto-Select (2025-10-07)
 - **FR-264** Completion popup MUST auto-select the first item by default whenever it opens or when no exact prefix match is found, ensuring immediate Enter commits the first suggestion without requiring initial Down key navigation.
+- FR-305 Completion list first Down/Up press MUST move to the immediate next/previous item and MUST NOT wrap to last/first when no selection existed previously.
+- FR-306 Completion popup MUST not auto-select exact text matches; default selection is the first item to ensure Down selects the second item consistently.